topo-gps/ios-manual/en/maps/modifying_map_screen.rst

 Go to Settings > Privacy > Location services > Topo GPS.

 If you have centered the map on your location, the position marker icon on the dashboard will be changed to a rotation icon.

+If you use a keyboard you can also tap 'c' to center the map.

 .. _ss-map-rotate: